 Munday wonders what would happen if we distributed heat-emitting material on a large scale.
 By radiating heat into space, could we use technology to actually cool the Earth?
 In an article published on Joule Munday outlines how humans could use radiative cooling to reverse global warming.

-Yuan Yang, a Columbia scientist and materials engineer, says that while it may seem large-scale, Munday's idea is theoretically feasible.
+Yuanyang, a materials scientist and engineer at Columbia, says that while it may seem large-scale, Munday's idea is theoretically feasible.

-"If you make a 'radiative' paint and paint the roofs of all our buildings, it becomes less impossible"he says, adding that some companies are already looking to commercialize radiative cooling paint to help keep air-conditioning costs down in hot climates.
-“It takes a large area, but I think radiative cooling is a way to reduce global warming.
-It won't be the only thing that will solve all problems.
-But it will reduce it "He says.
+“If you make a 'radiative' paint and paint the roofs of all our buildings, it becomes less impossible”, he says, adding that some companies are already trying to commercialize radiative cooling paint to help keep air conditioning costs low in hot climates.
+“It requires a large area, but I think radiative cooling is one way to reduce global warming.
+It won't be the one thing that solves all the problems.
+But it will reduce it"He says.

 A paradigm shift is needed